A Revolutionary Breakthrough

 This new way of rapidly growing crystal is called the Floating Silicon Method (FSM)™.

-High throughput and superior electronic quality translate directly to unprecedented cost reductions and performance improvements that cascade throughout the manufacturing process.
+High throughput and superior electronic quality translate directly to cost reductions and performance improvements that cascade throughout the manufacturing process.

 Opening the Door for Next Generation Technologies